takanori-fujiwara/ccpca/README.md

   * Algorithms for generating an effective, scalable feature contribution visualization, including optimal sign flipping of (c)PCA, matrix reordering, and aggregation.

+* Use case examples
+  * Analysis of dimensionality reduction results (compare some points with others)
+  * Analysis of clustering results (compare some cluster with others)
+  * Analysis of labeled data (compare some label with others)

 ******

 Requirements
 -----
 * C++11 compiler, Python3, Eigen3, Pybind11, Numpy

 * Note: Tested on macOS Mojave.
-Linux is also supported (testing will be done soon).
+Linux is also supported (tested on Ubuntu 19.0.4 LTS).

 ******